ian-ludden/3d-geographs/README.md

 make
 ./generate_all_inputs.sh
 ```
 The script will create `grid` and `bcc` folders in `generate_input/` containing the CH and BCH instances, respectively.
 For each type of honeycomb, the bounding box side length varies from 10 to 40 in increments of 5.
+The entire process takes a few hours on a standard workstation.

 ### Run random local search
 The `src/` folder contains the 3D geo-graph source files and an implementation of random local search for testing the 3D geo-graph.
 To compile the 3D geo-graph and local search implementation, use